Our Easter school holiday sessions for vacation care groups are now fully booked! Enquire early for next holidays here.

 The museum aspires to be a place for learning for all families and offers many wonderful features from:

-The Junior firefighter zone – a dedicated area for children to explore firefighting through interactive play including fire safety activities, computer games, and puzzles.
+The Junior firefighter zone – a dedicated area for children to explore firefighting through interactive play including fire safety activities, puzzles, books, and toys.
 While our heritage vehicles are not permitted to be climbed on or touched, this safe children’s area has interactive fire engines to climb in and enjoy.

 Fire engine rides - Fire engine rides are not available every day.
 Check out our calendar for a full schedule of ride dates.
 Fire engine rides are available for purchase between 10:00 am and 2:00 pm on scheduled days.